 Agra boasts of a host of Mughal architectural masterpieces besides the internationally famous Taj Mahal.
 One of these is the tomb of Akbar the Great.
-It sprawls over an area of 119 acres in a place called Sikandra, 10 kilometers from Agra.
+It sprawls over an area of 119 acres in a place called Sikandra, 10 kilometres from Agra.
 Its construction, started by Akbar in 1605, was completed by his son Jahangir in 1613 taking a total of 8 years.

 The mausoleum is made of marble and red sandstone and is built in a blend of Muslim and Hindu architectural styles.
 The marble parts are inlaid with carvings and delicate ornaments.

-A unique feature of the Mausoleum is its gate, called Buland Darwaza or lofty and magnificent gate.
+A unique feature of the mausoleum is its gate, called Buland Darwaza or lofty and magnificent gate.
 A wide pathway starts from the gate and leads to the tomb.

 The gate is built on an arch and has four minarets made of marble.
-Incidentally the gates attract more admiration from the visitors than the mausoleum.
+Incidentally, the gates attract more admiration from the visitors than the mausoleum.